sigp/lighthouse/README.md

 ## Lighthouse Client

-Lighthouse is an open-source Ethereum 2.0 client that is currently under development.
-Designed as an Ethereum 2.0-only client, Lighthouse will not re-implement the existing proof-of-work protocol.
-Maintaining a forward-focus on Ethereum 2.0 ensures that Lighthouse avoids reproducing the high-quality work already undertaken by existing projects.
+Lighthouse is an open-source Ethereum Serenity client that is currently under development.
+Designed as a Serenity-only client, Lighthouse will not re-implement the existing proof-of-work protocol.
+Maintaining a forward-focus on Ethereum Serenity ensures that Lighthouse avoids reproducing the high-quality work already undertaken by existing projects.
 As such, Lighthouse will connect to existing clients, such as [Geth](https://github.com/ethereum/go-ethereum) or